-Last week, SAP took what it called a “Data Moment,” and a bit more, to introduce SAP Datasphere, a data management solution that promises to simplify and speed data integration, access, and governance across Cloud, hybrid, and on-premise SAP and non-SAP systems and environments.
+Last week, SAP took what it called a “Data Moment,” and a bit more, to introduce SAP Datasphere, a data management solution that promises to simplify and speed data integration, access, and governance across Cloud, hybrid, and on-premises SAP and non-SAP systems and environments.

 During an ASUG news briefing, general press briefing, and high-profile webinar announcements last week—the latter shared live at ASUG Best Practices: SAP S/4HANA and Business Technology Platform (BTP) Conference—SAP leaders variously characterized SAP Datasphere as one of the company’s “biggest launches,” the next generation of SAP Data Warehouse Cloud, and a “complete rethink” of its data management approach, especially given SAP partner involvement from the outset.